 50 images of the universe from the Hubble Space Telescope

-On April 24, 1990, the Space Shuttle Discovery launched, carrying the Hubble Space Telescope (HST, or just "Hubble").
+On April 24, 1990, the Space Shuttle Discovery launched, carrying the Hubble Space Telescope (or just "Hubble").
 This orbiting telescope was the first of NASA's Great Observatories.
-For 30 years, HST has provided astronomers with incredible scientific data on everything from solar system objects to some of the most distant galaxies in the cosmos.
+For more than 30 years, HST has provided astronomers with incredible scientific data on everything from solar system objects to some of the most distant galaxies in the cosmos.
 Hubble was named for American astronomer Edwin Hubble, who in the early 20th century helped establish that the universe is much bigger than the Milky Way and showed the cosmos is expanding.

 HST is jointly operated by NASA and the European Space Agency and was designed to be serviced by astronauts.
 Unfortunately, the Hubble needed to be repaired immediately after launch, when it turned out its mirror was slightly flawed.
 NASA astronauts installed additional mirrors to compensate for the flaws in 1993 and upgraded other scientific instruments on five different occasions, with the last upgrade being in 2009.
 Meanwhile, no plans are in the works to build an equivalent space telescope, so astronomers and nonscientists alike hope Hubble will continue to work indefinitely.

 Click on for 50 images of the universe as seen from the Hubble Space Telescope.

 You may also like: Space discoveries that will blow your mind

 The Pillars of Creation (1995)